springernature/vpat/nature-content-discovery.md

 <br><br>
 Some third party scripts may inject content that fails to notify users of changes in state.
 <br><br>
-See WCAG sections [1.3.1 Info and Relationships](#info-and-relationships) and [4.1.2 Name, Role, Value](#name-role-value) for further detail.
+See WCAG sections <a href="#info-and-relationships">1.3.1 Info and Relationships</a> and <a href="#name-role-value">4.1.2 Name, Role, Value</a> for further detail.
 </td>
 </tr>
 <tr>
 <td>502.4 Platform Accessibility Features</td>
 <td>Not applicable</td>
 <td>This product is not considered platform software as defined by Section 508.
-See [E103 Definitions, section E103.4](https://www.access-board.gov/guidelines-and-standards/communications-and-it/about-the-ict-refresh/final-rule/text-of-the-standards-and-guidelines#E103-definitions).</td>
+See <a href="https://www.access-board.gov/guidelines-and-standards/communications-and-it/about-the-ict-refresh/final-rule/text-of-the-standards-and-guidelines#E103-definitions">E103 Definitions, section E103.4</a>.</td>
 </tr>
 <tr>
 <td><em><strong>503 Applications</strong></em></td>